-Concrete and lime-washed walls
+Concrete and Lime-washed Walls

 Another trend that has seen a huge rise in popularity recently is lime-washing walls.
 It gives your walls a look of freshly plastered walls and brings real texture to the room.

-Lime washing is perfect for an Industrial Boho decor as it provides a rustic and almost unfinished quality to the wall, whereas the texture is a nod to bohemian décor.
+Lime washing is perfect for Industrial Boho decor as it provides a rustic and almost unfinished quality to the wall, whereas the texture is a nod to bohemian décor.

 However, don’t get your paintbrush out just yet!
 There are plenty of wallpapers out there now that mimic concrete and lime-washed walls.
 Depending on whether you like wallpapering or not, it is a quick way to add some rustic detail to your room.

 Industrial décor is very much monochrome and has strong contrasts, boho is a little softer and earthy.
 Again, these two color schemes work harmoniously together.

 We have exposed RSJs in our kitchen and I recently decorated the living corner of this room.
-I started out with quite strong colours, but they didn’t fit in with the industrial theme of the kitchen.
+I started with quite strong colors, but they didn’t fit in with the industrial theme of the kitchen.
 I paneled part of the wall and painted it in a lovely neutral brown – Dulux Brave Ground, with biophilic-inspired wallpaper above it.

-The mix of the earthy panelling, woodland wallpaper and exposed steel beams work so well together and are a brilliant example of how well Industrial Boho décor works together.
+The mix of the earthy paneling, woodland wallpaper, and exposed steel beams work so well together and are a brilliant example of how well Industrial Boho décor works together.
 Completing this corner with a sofa.com Olive velvet sofa brings even more nature-inspired elements to the room.

 Adding a lot of soft furnishings in your home helps soften the harsh lines of your industrial boho decor.
-I have a lot of cushions with different textures, like macrame, pom poms, faux fur and pattern and they make the room feel cosy and inviting.
+I have a lot of cushions with different textures, like macrame, pom poms, faux fur, and pattern and they make the room feel cozy and inviting.

 Lots of rugs in different patterns and textures are also a great way to soften the wooden floors and harsh lines of industrial design and help make a room feel welcoming.

-Black accents are a strong feature of industrial design and you will find them in the steel doors, exposed steel beams and metal frames of your furniture.
+Black accents are a strong feature of industrial design and you will find them in the steel doors, exposed steel beams, and metal frames of your furniture.
 By adding mirrors with black frames, black plant pots, and curtain poles, you have a ready-made industrial theme.

 Black pretty much goes with anything, so with all the black accents in place, color is easy to add.
-If you want to keep it to an Industrial Boho theme, add neutral and rustic colours like cream, browns, rusts, oranges, greens and mustards.
+If you want to keep it to an Industrial Boho theme, add neutral and rustic colors like cream, browns, rusts, oranges, greens, and mustards.

 Finally, you’ve stripped your home back to the bare bones and given it an industrial boho decor feel, now it’s time to decorate!
-Boho décor is all about filling your world with things your love, a carefree approach to displaying trinkets from your travels abroad, mixing pattern and texture and having asymmetric layouts.
+Boho décor is all about filling your world with things you love, a carefree approach to displaying trinkets from your travels abroad, mixing pattern and texture, and having asymmetric layouts.

 Try not to use too much black, the black accents will come from the industrial design.
-Use botanical and nature-inspired wallpaper and art and layer up your cushions, throws and rugs.
+Use botanical and nature-inspired wallpaper and art and layer up your cushions, throws, and rugs.
 But most importantly, make sure you add lots of plants!
 They’re good for the soul and the planet.

 Do you think your home is Industrial Boho?
 Or would you like to give it a go and don’t know where to start?
 Ask any questions in the comments.